 The divorce process in South Africa can either be a quick and relatively straightforward procedure or a very long-winded one.
 Get to grips with the basics of South African divorce law, including how DIY and contested divorces differ and how mediation works.

-Whether you’re hoping to get a speedy DIY (do it yourself) divorce or are dealing with a contested divorce requiring mediation or court hearings, get the basics of how the process works here.
+Whether you’re hoping to get a speedy DIY divorce or are dealing with a tough divorce requiring mediation, get the basics of how the process works here.

 The divorce rate in South Africa

 Between 2012 and 2016, the divorce rate in South Africa increased by 5%, while marriage rates dropped.
-This is said to be because of an increase in couples choosing to live together but stopping short of getting married.
+This is because of an increase in couples choosing to live together but stopping short of marriage.

 How to get a divorce in South Africa

-Marriages in South Africa must be dissolved by a court – and you’ll need to prove that you and your spouse can no longer live together and won’t be able to resolve your differences.
+Marriages in South Africa must be dissolved by a court.
+You’ll need to prove that you and your spouse can no longer live together and won’t be able to resolve your differences.

 Legally acceptable reasons for ending your marriage are as follows: